Fraud Blocker

 The prosecution carries the burden of proof for both state and federal embezzlement cases in North Carolina.
 The prosecution must meet the following criteria to support the embezzlement charge against you in court:

-• A fiduciary relationship (a relationship where the first party places complete confidence, trust, and reliance on the second party to act in the best interests of the first party) existed between you and the victim.
+• A fiduciary relationship (a relationship where the first party places complete confidence, trust, and reliance on the second party to act in the greatest interests of the first party) existed between you and the victim.

 • You took advantage of the fiduciary relationship to steal the assets.